-The staff will come around with trays of coffee, cakes and other goodies and serve you at the table.
+The staff will come around with trays of coffee, cakes, and other goodies and serve you at the table.
 When my hands were full with an order, the lady came and carried it and showed me to a garden terrace setting – lovely service.
-It has a huge garden, lovely terrace, MacCafe, Playroom, and inside eating section.
+It has a huge garden, a lovely terrace, McCafe, Playroom, and an inside the eating section.

 We love it here.

 We love the Mayan street seller.
 I don’t love how much they haggle, but I do love their giggles and their passion to sell.